Harness the Power of Self-Coaching to Tackle Complex Issues

-- Cons (comments that show negative sides of answers or ideas)
+- Cons (comments that show opposing sides of answers or ideas)

-Questions are answered by answers, answers can have pros and cons.
+Answers/solutions answer questions; answers/solutions can have Pros and Cons.
 In addition, questions can be attached to any element.
-You can question a question (“why is this relevant?”), or an idea (“is this realistic?) or pros and cons (“do we have data for this?”).
-These four elements are used by a method called Dialogue Mapping in order to map out full dialogues between a group of people.
-See IBIS Domain for more details on how Vithanco is supporting self coaching and read the example graph below for a quick understanding of IBIS.
+You can question a question (“Why is this relevant?”), or an idea (“Is this realistic?) or pros and cons (“Do we have data for this?”).
+These four elements are used by a method called Dialogue Mapping to map out full dialogues between a group of people.
+See IBIS Domain for more details on how Vithanco supports self-coaching, and read the example graph below for a quick understanding of IBIS.

-- It is impossible to always replace an outsiders opinion.
-You will most likely not challenge all your assumptions.
-It takes training to even see a few of your own assumptions.
-Hence, a coach is always a good idea in an important situation.
-But you can easily shore your train of thoughts with the coach via the diagram.
+- It is impossible always to request an outsider’s opinion.
+You will likely not challenge all your assumptions.
+It takes training even to see a few of your premises.
+Hence, a coach is always a good idea in a critical situation.
+But the diagram lets you quickly shore up your train of thought with the coach.